tanmaymore06/MVP1levelup/docs/derived-state-logic.md

     - works, even with empty databases
     - returns an empty queryset for new users
     - is used as the foundation for all progression rules

+### 2. What is the user's current MainQuest ?[get_current_main_quest(user)]

+Answers <B>one precise question:</B>

+    Among all published MainQuests, which one is the user currently progressing through?

+By definition, this is:

+<B>The first published MainQuest (by order) that is NOT fully completed by the user.</B>

+If none exists → return "All Published MainQuests are completed OR, other MainQuests are not yet been Published".

+#### Step-by-Step Logical Breakdown

+For a given user:

+- Get all published MainQuests, ordered

+- For each MainQuest:

+    - Count how many ConceptNodes it has

+    - Count how many of those the user has completed

+The first MainQuest where, <B>completed < total</B> is the current MainQuest

+If all published MainQuests are completed → return "All Published MainQuests are completed OR, other MainQuests are not yet been Published".